Company History

 On 16 September 2004, CIMB Niaga began carrying out banking business activities based on sharia principles after obtaining the business license through the Decree of the Governor of Bank Indonesia No. 6/71/KEP.GBI.2004 by establishing a Sharia Business Unit.

 In 2007, all share ownership was transferred to CIMB Group as part of an internal reorganization to consolidate the activities of all CIMB Group subsidiaries with a universal banking platform.
 The majority of the Bank’s shares of 92.5% are directly and indirectly owned by CIMB Group Sdn.
-Bhd., which is the fifth largest universal banking group in ASEAN with an extensive regional network, including in Indonesia, Malaysia, Thailand, Singapore, Cambodia, Brunei Darussalam, Vietnam, Myanmar, Laos, and the Philippines.
+Bhd., which is the fifth largest universal banking group in ASEAN with an extensive regional network, including in Indonesia, Malaysia, Thailand, Singapore, Cambodia, Vietnam, Myanmar, and the Philippines.

 Khazanah, as the controlling shareholder of CIMB Niaga (through CIMB Group) and Lippo Bank since 2007, has taken the step of a merger to comply with the Single Presence Policy (SPP) set by Bank Indonesia.
 This merger is the first in Indonesia related to the SPP policy.

-In 2008, prior to the merger, the name of PT Bank Niaga Tbk changed to PT Bank CIMB Niaga Tbk (rebranding) based on Deed No. 38 dated 28 May 2008, made in the presence of Dr. Amrul Partomuan Pohan, S.H., LL.M., Notary in Jakarta, and has received approval from the Minister of Law and Human Rights of the Republic of Indonesia through letter No. AHU-32968.AH.01.02 of 2008 dated 13 June 2008 and Decree of the Governor of Bank Indonesia No. 10/56/KEP.GBI/2008 dated 22 July 22 2008.
+In 2008, prior to the merger, the name of PT Bank Niaga Tbk changed to PT Bank CIMB Niaga Tbk (rebranding) based on Deed No. 38 dated 28 May 2008, made in the presence of Dr. Amrul Partomuan Pohan, S.H., LL.M., Notary in Jakarta, and has received approval from the Minister of Law and Human Rights of the Republic of Indonesia through letter No. AHU-32968.AH.01.02 of 2008 dated 13 June 2008 and Decree of the Governor of Bank Indonesia No. 10/56/KEP.GBI/2008 dated 22 July 2008.

 The Bank carried out the merger of Lippo Bank into CIMB Niaga based on the Decree of the Governor of Bank Indonesia No. 10/66/KEP.GBI/2008 dated 15 October 2008 concerning “Granting of Permit for the Merger of PT Bank Lippo Tbk into PT Bank CIMB Niaga Tbk” and with the receipt of the letter of the Minister of Law and Human Rights of the Republic of Indonesia No. AHU-AH.01.10-22669 dated 22 October 2008.